ethannicholas/Frost/docs/memoryManagement.md

 Of course, every memory management strategy has advantages and disadvantages, and automatic reference counting is no different.

-The chief *advantages* of Panda's memory management are:
+The chief *advantages* of Frost's memory management are:

-* **Simple**: In practice Panda memory management feels much like a typical garbage collector; just 'drop objects on the floor' when you're done with them, and it will handle cleanup for you automatically.
+* **Simple**: In practice Frost memory management feels much like a typical garbage collector; just 'drop objects on the floor' when you're done with them, and it will handle cleanup for you automatically.
-* **Timely**: Unlike typical garbage collected languages, Panda cleans up objects the instant the last reference is removed.
+* **Timely**: Unlike typical garbage collected languages, Frost cleans up objects the instant the last reference is removed.
 This means that you may rely on `cleanup()` methods being called promptly.
 * **Pauseless**: Typical garbage collectors must stop the execution of a program while they scan memory to determine which objects are still in use.
 Even so-called "pauseless" garbage collectors still have these pauses, they are just less likely to be noticed.

-The chief *disadvantages* of Panda's memory management are:
+The chief *disadvantages* of Frost's memory management are:

 * **Reference cycles**: When object A refers to object B, and object B refers to object A, each of them will have a reference count of 1 even when no outside references to them exist.
 This is a